tesseract-robotics/tesseract_python/docs/_source/modules/tesseract_common/tesseract_common.rst

 Introduction
 ************

-``tesseract_common`` contains functionality that is common to all tesseract packages.
+``tesseract_common`` contains functionality that is common to all tesseract modules.
 This includes general types, container templates, utility functions, and more.
 The Python wrappers contain additional functionality for using with Eigen Geometry, Boost Filesystem, Boost Uuid, console_bridge, and TinyXML2.